hashicorp/terraform-google-terraform-enterprise/tests/standalone-external-services/README.md

 - Standalone
 - External Services mode
 - a small VM machine type (n1-standard-4)
-- Ubuntu 20.04 as the VM image
+- RHEL 8 as the VM image
 - a publicly accessible HTTP load balancer with TLS termination
 - a custom RHEL 7.9 worker image